0xPolygonID/issuer-node/README.md

 > **NOTE:** This can also be done via the [UI API](#using-the-ui-api).

 This will create a new issuer DID by creating a new Docker instance of the issuer, generating the DID of the issuer, storing it in the database, then deleting the instance.
+This command will not generate a new DID if one already exists stored in Vault.
+If you want to generate a new DID, you must first delete the DID from Vault.
+For that, run the following command: `make delete-did`

 **For _NON-Apple-M1/M2/Arm_ (ex: Intel/AMD):**